bbauska/Coursera-Bootstrap/readme.md

 You understand what that is and then, inside this div, you see a button being enclosed here.
-Now since we have seen the construction of a button using the a tag, let\'s pay attention to how you construct a button using the button HTML tag.
+Now since we have seen the construction of a button using the a tag, let&apos;s pay attention to how you construct a button using the button HTML tag.

 If you are using the button HTML tag, then you say button and then the type is submit.

-This is going to act as a Submit button for my form, so that\'s why I said the type is submit.
+This is going to act as a Submit button for my form, so that&apos;s why I said the type is submit.

 You set the type to button, it will act as a normal button here.